 Step 5.
 Add the new furniture hardware.

 This is where I inserted the replacement hardware so you could see how well it fit.
-One other thing to mention is it’s always nice if the replacement hardware covers the original holes, then you don’t have to fill them.
+Another thing to mention is it’s always nice if the replacement hardware covers the original holes.
+Then you don’t have to fill them.
 Sometimes that does happen.
 The hardware curves and decorative details will be wide enough to cover the original holes so you don’t see them.

 This is how it looked after I sanded down the wood filler.
 Not bad.
 Anytime you use wood filler try to sand it flush to the surface around it.